alibaba/ice/packages/plugin-jsx-plus/README.md

-# `plugin-jsx-plus`
+# @ice/plugin-jsx-plus

-This plugin adds support for JSX+ syntax to the icejs 3.
+This plugin adds support for JSX+ syntax to the ice.js.

 ## Definition of JSX Plus

 https://github.com/jsx-plus/jsx-plus

 ## Usage